codemonster94/carbrand/README.md

 # carbrand
-this is a simple clar brand classification project using deep learning.
-It can recognize four brands, which is, audi mercedes ferrari lamborghini.
+this is a simple car brand classification project using deep learning.
+It can recognize four brands, which is, audi mercedes ferrari lamborghini, porsche, ashton martin, bentley, jaguar, maserati,bmw.

+Step 1: clone the repo using the git command.
+Step 2: execute the requirements.txt in the virtual environment. step 3: run app.py file.
+Enjoy!

 If you face any error in course of running this project, please feel free to contact me